-CIE is the world’s largest provider of international qualifications for secondary school students.
-Every year millions of students are entered for CIE examinations in over 150 different countries.
+Cambridge Assessment International Education (CAIE) is the world’s largest provider of international qualifications for secondary school students.
+Every year millions of students are entered for CAIE examinations in over 150 different countries.
 The curriculum is international and does not simply demand recalled knowledge but emphasises the acquisition of critical thinking and problem solving skills.
 Wentworth College has been acknowledged as a leading global educator and awarded the status of Cambridge Centre of Excellence, which places us in the top 1% of 10,000 Cambridge schools worldwide.
 See ‘Curriculum‘ section for specific year levels.

 Small Class Sizes.

 The number of students in a class does impact on the amount of individual attention a student can receive.
 At Wentworth College our junior classes are around 22 students and in the senior school they seldom exceed 15 students with usually less than 10 students in A2 classes.
 This helps ensure effective teaching can take place.